Table of Contents

 Entrepreneurs and businesses looking forward to venturing into the video conferencing industry have only one question – How Does Zoom Make Money

 During this COVID-19 pandemic, start-ups, MNCs, educational institutions, healthcare providers, and anyone who wanted to communicate by video conferencing opted for Zoom Meetings predominantly.
-For such reasons, the company reached new heights with social distancing and remote working being implemented worldwide.
+For such reasons, the company has reached new heights with social distancing and remote work being implemented worldwide.

 If you’re an entrepreneur or a business that wishes to replicate an application like Zoom, then you’re at the right place.